What is chronic obstructive pulmonary disease (COPD)?

 COPD gets worse over time.
 You can't undo the damage to

 your lungs.
 But you can take steps to prevent more damage and to feel

 smoking.
 Over time, breathing tobacco smoke irritates the airways and destroys

 at risk include breathing chemical fumes, dust, or air pollution over a long

 period of time.
-Secondhand smoke is also bad.
+Secondhand smoke also may damage the lungs.

 It usually takes